Gav06/Gav06/readme.md

 ![](https://counter.gofiber.io/badge/gav06/gav06)

-I like java, and i like making minecraft-related java projects and i am learning how to develop games in the unity engine
+I like java, and i like making minecraft-related java projects and i am learning how to develop minecraft hacked clients for anarchy servers